How do colours affect your look?

 Four colors that are evenly spaced on the color wheel.
 Better to use one dominant color and use the others as accent colors in order to balance the look, it has a bold and vibrant appearance.

-Colour Analysis Components
+Color Analysis Components

-1. Colour Temperature/Undertone
+1. Color Temperature/Undertone

-The color wheel can also be divided into warm and cool colors.
-The warmth or coolness of a color is also known as its color temperature.
 Warm colors are the colors from red through to yellow.
 Cool colors are the colors from blue to green and purple.
-For general ruler, YELLOW is the WARMEST colour while BLUE is the COLDEST.
+For general ruler, YELLOW is the WARMEST color while BLUE is the COLDEST.

 2. Luminance/Value/Contrast/Dept